Discover folk - the CRM for people-powered businesses

 1. Define your requirements

-Before selecting a CRM, it's crucial to identify the key features that align with your business needs.
+Before selecting a CRM, it's crucial to identify the key features that align with your partner management needs.
 Consider functionalities like partner onboarding, deal registration, lead management, and performance tracking.
 Understanding these requirements will help you narrow down your options and choose a platform that supports your growth goals.

 2. Budget considerations